nbareil/justanothergeek.chdir.org/content/post/linux-security-in-2011-or-my-lkmls.md

     different approach by removing Suid binaries from its base install, thus preventing execve’s voodoo.
-This change is just a line in Owl’s changelog but is in fact a major achievement: it required them to re-architecture important softwares like crontab or [user management tools](http://www.openwall.com/tcb/).\
+This change is just a line in Owl’s changelog but is in fact a major achievement: it required them to re-architecture important software like crontab or [user management tools](http://www.openwall.com/tcb/).\
     `/bin/ping` is setuid-root because it opens a raw socket and injects its packet on the wire directly.
 [A new socket type, `PROT_ICMP`,